kylefeng28/Chuck-The-Shillelagh/README.md

 Programming II at Green Hope High School
 Mr. Gaw

-Unauthorized copying of any files of this project, via any medium is strictly prohibited.
+*This code is provided for educational purposes only.
+Unauthorized copying or redistribution for commercial purposes is strictly prohibited.*